huijing/slides/82-jsfwdays-2020/TRANSCRIPT.md

 - especially useful if you are doing full page layouts involving numerous grid items
 - each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
 - every line must have the same number of columns otherwise the whole thing is moot
-- change your layout without having to touch the code for the individual grid items, you only modify the grid areas *(change grid area of elephant)*
+- change your layout without having to touch the code for the individual grid items, you only modify the grid areas *(change grid area of one of the things)*
 - with the Grid Inspector, you can see how the grid area names, and hence the grid item assigned to it, have been tweaked

 ## Subgrid line numbers